cymq/alteriso-bspwm/README.md

 # alteriso-bspwm
-A bspwm channel for alteriso.
+This is an unofficial bspwm channel for alteriso-2 (Isn't for alteriso-3).